Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 Cassini Probe Arrives at Saturn

-After a journey of nearly seven years, the Cassini probe arrives at the planet Saturn, where it will spend four years photographing the ringed planet and its many moons for.
+After a journey of nearly seven years, the Cassini probe arrives at the planet Saturn, where it will spend several years photographing the ringed planet and its many moons.
 Cassini carries with it another small probe called Huygens that will later be sent to land on Saturn's largest moon, Titan.
 Huygens will attempt to send back to Earth the first images of the surface of Titan.
+Cassini continues to operate until September 15, 2017, when it is de-orbited to burn up in Saturn's upper atmosphere.

 X PRIZE Awarded

-Spaceship 1 claims the $10 million X PRIZE e by making its second trip into space within two weeks.
-On this flight, civilian astronaut Brian Binnie pilots the craft to an altitude of 367,442 feet (112 kilometers), far surpassing the 100-kilometer (62.5-miles) altitude required to win the X PRIZE.
-The flight also brakes the altitude record for an airplane, set by X-15 pilot Joseph Walker in 1963.
-The SpaceshipOne team hopes to license their technology for use in future commercial space flights.
+SpaceShipOne claims the $10 million X PRIZE by making its second trip into space within two weeks.
+On this flight, civilian astronaut Brian Binnie pilots the craft to an altitude of 367,442 feet (112 kilometers), far surpassing the 100-kilometer (62.5 miles) altitude required to win the X PRIZE.
+The flight also breaks the altitude record for an airplane, set by X-15 pilot Joseph Walker in 1963.
+The SpaceShipOne team hopes to license their technology for use in future commercial space flights.

 2005

 After descending by parachute for 2 hours and 28 minutes, the Huygens probe lands on Saturn's largest moon, Titan.
 Even though a technical glitch limits the probe's imaging capabilities, Huygens is successful in sending a series of images back to Earth.
 For the first time, scientists get a look at the surface of a moon other than our own.
-The images show a surface that is flat and littered with small rocks.
+Descent images show mountains and river channels.
+Images near the lander show a surface littered with small rocks.
 Dark areas on some images could indicate the presence of liquid methane.

 July 4, 2005